mvysny/karibu-helloworld-application/README.md

 # Getting Started

-To quickly start the app, make sure that you have Java 8 JDK installed.
+To quickly start the app, make sure that you have Java 8 (or higher) JDK installed.
 Then, just type this into your terminal:

 ```bash
 git clone https://github.com/mvysny/karibu10-helloworld-application
 cd karibu10-helloworld-application
 ./gradlew appRun
 ```

-**Note**: Java 9 is currently unsupported: `./gradlew appRun` will fail to run.
-See [issue #1](https://github.com/mvysny/karibu10-helloworld-application/issues/1) for more details.
-For now please use Java 8 JDK.

 The app will be running on [http://localhost:8080/](http://localhost:8080/).